 Court Visitors serve as the court’s eyes and ears, by visiting persons under Guardianship to confirm they are receiving appropriate care, to ensure that Guardian is current with all reports to the Court, and to assist the Guardian and/or Ward with linkage to community resources.
 It is a guardianship monitoring program.

 The Court Visitor visits the Ward’s residence (home, nursing home, and/or Guardian’s home), observes living conditions and talks with the Ward about his or her needs.
-The Court Visitor will also speak to the Guardian and other caregivers such as the developmental disability and/or mental health team members or the case manager.
+The Court Visitor will also speak to the Guardian, other caregivers such as the developmental disability and/or mental health team members, or the case manager.

-The Court Visitor uses a standard reporting form to record observations and make any recommendations for court action.
+The Court Visitor uses a standardized reporting form to record observations and make recommendations for court action.

 - To ensure that every person under Guardianship receives suitable protection, care and maintenance.

 - To ensure that all of the Ward’s needs are being meet.

 - To ensure that the Ward’s preferences and wishes are considered when making decisions.